 TLDR: Yukie McGregor tells the story of giving birth to her first child, a daughter.
 Her labor lasted a few days and culminated in a happy home birth assisted by her midwife and partner.

 The days leading up to my daughter’s birth were pretty calm.
-My grandmother from Japan had flown in so we spent the few days before Elena was born catching up with her.
-Tuesday we even went to TopGolf for a few rounds!
+My grandmother from Japan had flown in, so we spent the few days before Elena was born catching up with her.
+On Tuesday we even went to TopGolf for a few rounds!
 I was convinced that I wasn’t anywhere close to being in labor.
 My husband, Ryan, will tell people I was in denial for a long time when I was in early labor.

 I don’t think that I was in denial because I was scared, but because I couldn’t believe that this moment that we had waited for almost 10 months was finally here.

 I went in for my regularly scheduled prenatal visit with my midwife on Wednesday morning.
 I had been having contractions for a few days, but they were inconsistent and very mild.
 She was amazing and reassuring, and I went home feeling pretty good about how my last moments were going.

 Throughout the day the contractions kept getting stronger and closer together.
 I moved around the living room, shuffling around piles of pillows, got into a hot shower, trying to get as comfortable as I could even if it was only for a few minutes.
 I even ended up in my pile of pillows underneath my dining room table.
 That’s just where I needed to be.

 The contractions stayed consistent into the night, which led to me getting very little sleep.
 I was running on two hours of sleep by morning.
 This is when I accepted that I was in labor.
 It was finally here.